Meet Our Team

 Dr. Hardy worked as a mixed animal veterinarian at Woodinville Veterinary Hospital from 2011-2017 and has enjoyed working with a wide variety of animals and visiting small local farms.
 Dr. Hardy's areas of specific interest in small animal medicine are oncology, dermatology, breed-specific health problems, working and livestock guardian dogs.
 She focuses on treating each of her patients as if they were her own and believes communication is the key to all veterinary client relationships.
 She enjoys working with the community, while providing education and sparking interest in small hobby farms.
 She particularly enjoys working with small ruminants (goats, sheep), ducks, pigs, and camelids (llamas, alpacas).
 She has been a member of AASRP (American Association of Small Ruminant Practitioners) since veterinary school and has been on the board as a regional director since 2014.
 She is a member of the AVMA (American Veterinary Medical Association) and is actively involved in the House of Delegates representing small ruminant practitioners.

-Dr. Hardy spends her free time skiing, hiking with her dogs, golfing, gardening, and brewing beer.
-She has three dogs (small, medium, and large), one black cat, and wants to get ducks!
+Dr. Hardy spends her free time skiing, camping with her dogs, golfing, gardening, and fly fishing with her husband Blake.
+She has two crazy dogs, one adorable cat, and 4 chickens!

 Dr. Laura Robertson grew up in Southern Idaho and migrated to the Pacific Northwest to attend University of Puget Sound where she graduated with a BS in biology.
 After working for 4 years in biomedical research, she found her passion volunteering at PAWS rescue organization.
 She attended Washington State University College of Veterinary Medicine, graduating at the top of her class in 2009.
 She has a special interest in feline medicine and clinical pathology.
 Her goal in veterinary medicine is to educate her clients to allow them to make an informed decision that is best for their pets and their family.
 She is a member of the American Veterinary Medical Association and Washington State Veterinary Medical Association.
 In her free time, she enjoys hiking, skiing, traveling, and enjoying the amazing outdoors in the Pacific Northwest.